rmill2016/bodas-construction/src/content/services/deck-construction-and-renovation.md

 ---
 title: "Deck Construction & Renovation"
-description: "Custom deck construction and renovation services in Half Moon Bay and the Bay Area — durable materials, expert craftsmanship, and designs built to last."
+description: "Design and build outdoor decks — new construction, rebuilds, waterproofing, and railing systems to match your home and site."
 layout: layouts/services.html

 hero:
   heading: "Deck Construction & Renovation"
-  subheading: "Outdoor Living Spaces Built Right"
+  subheading: "Outdoor Spaces Built to Last"
-  text: "Whether building a new deck from the ground up or restoring an aging structure, we deliver outdoor spaces that enhance your home and withstand the elements.
-Our process covers design, structural planning, permitting, and complete installation."
+  text: "Custom decks and outdoor living spaces — we handle framing, waterproofing, railing systems, and finishes suitable for coastal climates."
   cta_text: "Request an Estimate"
   cta_url: "/contact/"
   graphic: "/assets/svgs/slashes.svg"
   picture:
-    mobile: "/assets/images/deck-m-1.webp"
+    mobile: "/assets/images/bodas-image-m-6.webp"
-    desktop: "/assets/images/deck-1.webp"
+    desktop: "/assets/images/bodas-image-6.webp"
   background:
-    mobile: "/assets/images/deck-m-2.webp"
+    mobile: "/assets/images/bodas-image-m-7.webp"
-    desktop: "/assets/images/deck-2.webp"
+    desktop: "/assets/images/bodas-image-7.webp"

 image_group:
   picture:
-    mobile: "/assets/images/deck-m-3.webp"
+    mobile: "/assets/images/bodas-image-m-7.webp"
-    desktop: "/assets/images/deck-3.webp"
+    desktop: "/assets/images/bodas-image-7.webp"
-  box_icon: "/assets/icons/gear-white.svg"
+  box_icon: "/assets/svgs/gear.svg"
-  box_text: "We've Over 26 Years of Experience"
+  box_text: "Durable Materials & Code-Compliant Railings"

 features:
-  - title: "Structural Expertise"
+  - title: "Structural Framing"
-    text: "Proper framing, post-to-beam connections, and code-compliant construction."
+    text: "Properly sized and flashed framing for long-life performance."
-    icon: "/assets/icons/trophy.svg"
+    icon: "/assets/svgs/trophy.svg"
-  - title: "Material Selection"
+  - title: "Railings & Safety"
-    text: "Guidance on pressure-treated, composite, hardwood, and low-maintenance options."
+    text: "Code-compliant railing systems and stair solutions."
-    icon: "/assets/icons/circle-check.svg"
+    icon: "/assets/svgs/circle-check.svg"

 seo:
   title: "Deck Construction & Renovation — Bodas Construction"
-  description: "Professional deck building and renovation in the Bay Area — from custom designs to structural repairs, built for durability and outdoor enjoyment."
+  description: "Deck construction and renovation services — framing, waterproofing, railing systems, and maintenance."
 ---

-## Built for outdoor living and lasting performance
+## Decks built for longevity

-We design and build decks that expand your living space while standing up to Bay Area weather.
-From ground-level platforms to elevated multi-tier designs, our work emphasizes proper drainage, structural integrity, and thoughtful integration with your home's architecture.
+We detail connections, flashing, and finishes to resist moisture and deliver a safe, long-lasting outdoor space.

 ### What we do

+- Custom deck design and planning
-- Site assessment and design consultation
+- Structural framing and reinforcement
-- Foundation and framing with engineered lumber
+- Waterproofing and moisture management
-- Deck board installation (wood, composite, or PVC)
-- Railing systems, stairs, and built-in benches
+- Railing system installation (code-compliant)
-- Waterproofing, flashing, and ledger board attachment
+- Deck surface finishing and sealing
-- Renovation work: board replacement, structural reinforcement, refinishing
+- Repair and renovation of existing decks

 ### Why clients choose us

-1. Code-compliant construction — safe, inspected, and warrantied.
-2. Material expertise — we help you choose the right product for your budget and maintenance preference.
-3. Attention to detail — proper joist spacing, hidden fasteners, and clean finish work.
+1. Expertise in coastal construction — we understand the challenges of building in seaside environments.
+2. Comprehensive services — from design to permitting to construction, we manage all aspects of your project.
+3. Commitment to quality — we use only the best materials and practices to ensure your deck lasts for years to come.

 ### Typical project phases

-1. Site visit and design discussion
+1. Initial consultation and site evaluation
-2. Material selection and detailed estimate
+2. Custom design creation and revision
-3. Permit submission and approval
+3. Material selection and procurement
-4. Foundation and framing
+4. Structural framing and waterproofing installation
-5. Decking, railings, and final inspection
+5. Railing and stair construction
+6. Final inspection and project walkthrough

 ### Design considerations

-- Plan for proper slope and drainage to prevent water pooling
+- Optimize for views and sunlight while ensuring privacy
-- Choose railing heights and styles that complement your home
+- Select materials and finishes that complement your home’s architecture
-- Consider built-in seating, planters, or lighting for added functionality
+- Incorporate features like built-in seating, planters, and lighting
-- Use appropriate fasteners and hardware for longevity
+- Ensure compliance with local building codes and regulations

 ---

 ### Example scope options

-- Deck refresh: cleaning, staining, and board replacement as needed
+- Basic repair: replace damaged boards, reinforce structure, seal surfaces
-- Standard build: new wood or composite deck with railing and stairs
+- Standard deck: new construction with pressure-treated wood or composite materials
-- Custom design: multi-level deck with integrated features and premium materials
+- Premium upgrade: exotic hardwoods, custom railings, integrated lighting, and water features

-We'll walk your property, discuss your vision, and provide a transparent estimate with material options and timeline.
+We’ll provide a detailed, transparent estimate based on your specific needs and preferences.

 ### Ready to start?

 Contact us for a free consultation.
-We'll assess your site, review your goals, and provide a detailed proposal.
+We’ll discuss your project, explore design options, and provide a comprehensive estimate.
 Use the button above or visit /contact/.